rehierl/abstract-properties/13-x-document-order/12-8-the-document-order/1-x-doctree-traversal.md

-- will have to produce traces using each algorithm
+- todo - produce traces using each algorithm
 - and compare them for equality

 <!-- ======================================================================= -->